Alison Smyth (actress)

-Alison Smyth trained in classical vocal performance at The Glenn Gould School in Toronto.
+Alison Smyth is a Canadian actress, singer, and educator.
+She trained in classical vocal performance at The Glenn Gould School in Toronto.
 She is a performing artist and member of ACTRA and the Canadian Actors' Equity Association (CAEA).
-In January 2016, Alison launched her own performing arts studio: Alison Smyth Performing Arts.
-Both in-person and virtually, the studio specializes in personal coaching and group workshops in areas such as acting, singing, directing, mentoring and more.
-Alison became a certified yoga teacher in 2014 through the Downward Dog Yoga Centre in Toronto.
+In January 2016, Smyth launched her own performing arts studio: Alison Smyth Performing Arts.
+The studio provides in-person and virtual personal coaching and group workshops in acting, singing, directing, and mentoring.
+Smyth became a certified yoga teacher in 2014 through the Downward Dog Yoga Centre in Toronto.